William Tecumseh Sherman: Hard war

 Like Grant and Lincoln, Sherman was convinced that the Confederacy's strategic, economic, and psychological ability to wage further war needed to be crushed if the fighting were to end.
 Therefore, he believed that the North had to conduct its campaign as a war of conquest, employing scorched earth tactics to break the backbone of the rebellion.
-Historian Mark Grimsley promoted the use of the term "hard war" to refer to this strategy in the context of the U.S. Civil War.
+Historian Mark Grimsley promoted the use of the term "hard war" to refer to this strategy in the context of the American Civil War.
 Sherman's advance through Georgia and the Carolinas was characterized by widespread destruction of civilian supplies and infrastructure.
 This strategy has been characterized by some military historians as an early form of total war, although the appropriateness of that term has been questioned by many scholars.
 Holden-Reid, for instance, argued that "the concept of 'total war' is deeply flawed, an imprecise label that at best describes the two world wars but is of dubious relevance to the U.S. Civil War."

 After the fall of Atlanta in 1864, Sherman ordered the city's immediate evacuation.
 When the city council appealed to him to rescind that order, on the grounds that it would cause great hardship to women, children, the elderly, and others who bore no responsibility for the conduct of the war, Sherman sent a written response in which he sought to articulate his conviction that a lasting peace would be possible only if the Union were restored, and that he was therefore prepared to do all he could do to end the rebellion:

 The damage done by Sherman's marches through Georgia and the Carolinas was almost entirely limited to the destruction of property.
 Looting was officially forbidden, but historians disagree on how rigorously this regulation was enforced.
 Though exact figures are not available, the loss of civilian life appears to have been very small.
 Consuming supplies, wrecking infrastructure, and undermining morale were Sherman's stated goals, and several of his Southern contemporaries noted this and commented on it.
-For instance, Alabama-born Major Henry Hitchcock, who served in Sherman's staff, declared that "it is a terrible thing to consume and destroy the sustenance of thousands of people," but if the scorched earth strategy served "to paralyze their husbands and fathers who are fighting ... it is mercy in the end".
-One of Sherman's tactics was to destroy the railways by pulling up the rails, heating them over a bonfire, and twisting them to leave behind what came to known as "Sherman's neckties".
+For instance, Alabama-born Major Henry Hitchcock, who served in Sherman's staff, declared that "it is a terrible thing to consume and destroy the sustenance of thousands of people", but if the scorched earth strategy served "to paralyze their husbands and fathers who are fighting [...] it is mercy in the end".
+One of Sherman's tactics was to destroy the railways by pulling up the rails, heating them over a bonfire, and twisting them to leave behind what came to be known as "Sherman's neckties".
 This made repairs extremely difficult at a time when the Confederacy lacked both iron and heavy machinery.